-The Supplemental Nutrition Assistance Program (SNAP) is subject to a number of efforts to maintain the accuracy and integrity of payments.
-The SNAP Quality Control (QC) system requires States to conduct monthly quality control reviews of households participating in SNAP to assess the validity of SNAP cases and ultimately the payment error rate for SNAP.
+A central component of the Food and Nutrition Service’s (FNS) program integrity efforts, the Supplemental Nutrition Assistance Program (SNAP) Quality Control (QC) system tracks and measures errors in eligibility and benefit determination for the program.
+States must conduct monthly QC reviews of households participating in SNAP (known as active SNAP cases) to assess the validity of SNAP cases, and ultimately, the SNAP payment error rate.
 The completion rate of sampled QC reviews has decreased nationally over the last few decades.
-Although the completion rate has increased somewhat in recent years, it has not returned to previous levels and remains below the levels targeted by FNS.
-Completion rates vary considerably among States as well.
-In response to this overall decline and interstate variation in SNAP QC completion rates, the current study seeks to identify factors associated with incomplete QC reviews in active SNAP cases and best practices related to completing SNAP QC reviews.
-This exploratory descriptive study assesses the processes by which QC reviews of active SNAP cases are conducted at the State and regional levels.
+Although it has increased somewhat in recent years, it remains below the levels targeted by FNS.
+SNAP QC completion rates also vary considerably among states.
+In response to this overall decline and interstate variation in SNAP QC completion rates, Insight conducted a study to identify factors contributing to incomplete reviews of active SNAP cases and best practices associated with high completion rates.
+This exploratory studied assessed the state and federal SNAP QC review processes and made recommendations to FNS and states for improving SNAP QC completion rates.

-Insight’s approach for this study involves a mixed-methods design that includes both primary data collection and analysis of administrative data.
-The final report will include a description of the State-level QC review process and how it varies within and among States; a description of the Regional-level QC review process in examining incomplete cases; best practices by States with higher completion rates; analysis of the characteristics of incomplete cases as compared to completed cases; an analysis of the QC re-review of incomplete cases; and an analysis of the extent to which incomplete cases affect the overall payment rate (including whether the current adjustment to the payment error for incomplete cases is adequate and the extent to which these cases bias the data in the QC database).
+Insight’s approach for this study involved a mixed-methods design that used both primary data collection and analysis of administrative data.
+The final report included a description of the state QC review process and how it varied within and among states; a description of the federal QC review process in examining incomplete cases; best practices by states with higher completion rates; an analysis of the characteristics of incomplete cases as compared with completed cases; an analysis of the QC rereview of incomplete cases; and an analysis of the extent to which incomplete cases affected the overall payment rate.